j3li/-Analysis-of-Covid-Stimulus-Checks-and-Covid-Positivity-Rates/README.md

 This is *your* repo.
 You are free to manage the repo as you see fit, edit this README, add data files, add scripts, etc. So long as there are the four files above on due dates with the required information, the rest is up to you all.

 Also, you are free and encouraged to share this project after the course and to add it to your portfolio.
 Just be sure to fork it to your GitHub at the end of the quarter!

+Data set for stim:
+Rows to be stim checks 1 and 2
+Columns: [dates, base amount, household of 1, 2, 3, 4, 5, amount per additional household]